-In this beautiful microstate can be found numerous old structures which are located in a beautiful natural setting.
-By far the most impressive is the ensemble of the medieval City of San Marino with its mountaintop forts, narrow streets and medieval buildings, with a multitude of views on the surrounding landscape far below.
+In this beautiful microstate can be found numerous old structures that are located in a beautiful natural setting.
+By far the most impressive is the ensemble of the medieval City of San Marino with its mountaintop forts, narrow streets, and medieval buildings, with a multitude of views on the surrounding landscape far below.

-- Montale – one of the Three Towers of San Marino, built in the 14th century, used as a prison.
+One of the Three Towers of San Marino, built in the 14th century, was used as a prison.

-- Palazzo Pubblico – historical town hall, built in Neo-Gothic style in 1884 – 1894.
-The ornate house has ornate interior.
+This historical town hall was built in Neo-Gothic style in 1884 – 1894.
+The building has an ornate interior.

 Most of the world’s straw hats and plenty of its shoes come from this fascinating Italian region.
 With stunning sandy beaches, superb food and wine, national parks, and world-class art (Raphael was born in Urbino, the most famous city), this is a must-have guide for all independent travelers.
 Each chapter comes with a detailed listing of restaurants, coffee bars, and gelato parlors.

 This unique book examines the history, culture, and inner workings of the seven smallest independent countries in Europe.
 These are among the oldest states on the continent and, despite their diversity, they have much in common.
 Most have relatively high per capita incomes and life expectancies and relatively low unemployment.